kb0007hev/Stock-Prices/README.md

 > HTML, CSS, Javascript, REACT, and Fetch was used to build this project.

 ### DESCRIPTION
-> This was a project aimed toward practicing API HTTP get requests in order to obtain data from an outside server.
+> This was a project aimed toward practicing API HTTP get requests in order to obtain data from a local server, and an outside server.

 ### CREDITS